Pernoshend/Echo-Mini-Themes/README.md

 -------------------------------------------------------------
 ## Image sources (Which under license)
 Japan wave background (White)

 This file is licensed under the Creative Commons Attribution 2.0 Generic license.

+To view a copy of this license, visit: https://creativecommons.org/licenses/by/2.0/deed.en

 Author : 雷太